tarsana/command/README.md

 BARBARBAR
 ```

-In the second example, the `count` argument takes autmatically its default value.
+In the second example, the `count` argument takes automatically its default value.

 **Warning: Giving wrong arguments generates an error**